tasszz2k/housematee-tgbot/README.md

 - Start a chat with Housematee bot on Telegram.
 - Use the available commands to manage bills, set reminders, and more.
 - Supported commands:
+    - /splitbill - Easily split expenses with your housemates and keep track of who owes what.
+    - /splitbill_add - Add a new expenses quickly and easily.
+    - /housework - Organize and delegate house chores among housemates with reminders and schedules.
     - /hello - A greeting command to initiate interaction with the bot.
     - /gsheets - Manage and interact with your Google Sheets data directly from the bot.
-    - /splitbill - Easily split expenses with your housemates and keep track of who owes what.
-    - /housework - Organize and delegate house chores among housemates with reminders and schedules.
     - /settings - Adjust bot settings, such as language, notification preferences, and more.
     - /feedback - Provide feedback about the bot or report issues for continuous improvement.
     - /help - Get a list of available commands and learn how to use the bot effectively.